AQuaZar/kottans-backend/README.md

 Subqueries concept gives us ability to work with intermediate tables that are results of a query.
 It is useful if we want to apply query statement to the result of an another query statement.

 <details>
-  <summary>Intro to Relational Databases, Learn SQL and Khanacademy courses complete</summary>
+  <summary>📚 Intro to Relational Databases, Learn SQL and Khanacademy courses complete 📚 </summary>

 ![Screenshot of completed course](task-databases/udacity-rdmbs-complete.png)
 ![Screenshot of completed course](task-databases/codecademy-learn-sql.png)